Passport Photo Hair Requirements (2026)

 Are hair accessories allowed in passport photos?

-Small, non-decorative accessories like bobby pins and thin clips are generally acceptable if they lie flat and do not obscure your face or hairline.
-Large scrunchies, decorative clips, bows, and visible elastic bands should be removed.
+Small, non-decorative accessories like bobby pins and thin clips are generally acceptable if they lie flat and do not obscure your face.
+Large scrunchies, decorative clips, bows should be removed.

 Can I wear a hijab or religious head covering?

 Yes.
 Religious head coverings worn daily for sincerely held religious beliefs are allowed, provided your full face is visible from forehead to chin.
-The covering must be a solid, uniform color with no pattern.
-You may need to include a signed statement with your application.
+You may need to include a signed statement.

 Is dyed or colored hair okay for a passport photo?